1234arushi/1234arushi/README.md

-## Backend + Data enthusiast  💡
+## Backend Developer | 2+ years of experience | AI/Data enthusiast  💡

-- Currently learning
+Passionate about leveraging AI to build practical products that simplify real-world problems.

 ---